FIE448 Banking and Financial Innovation

 Requirements for course approval

-Approved mandatory term paper.
+Two approved mandatory assignments.
 You are encouraged to collaborate on the term paper.
 Each team should have 1 to 3 members, and you hand in one solution per team.

 Grading scale A - F.

-The course material consists of selected articles from academic journals, and a small textbook (provided by the lecturer at the beginning of the course) and lecture notes based on the articles.
+The course material consists of selected articles from academic journals, lecture notes (provided by the lecturer at the beginning of the course) and lecture slides .

 - ECTS Credits

 - Teaching language